Four face manslaughter charges for Brazil nightclub fire

-SAO PAULO Prosecutors charged four people with manslaughter on Tuesday for their roles in the January 27 nightclub fire that killed 241 people in southern Brazil, saying they overlooked grave safety irregularities.
+SAO PAULO, April 2 Prosecutors charged four people with manslaughter on Tuesday for their roles in the Jan.
+27 nightclub fire that killed 241 people in southern Brazil, saying they overlooked grave safety irregularities.

 The Kiss club's two owners, as well as two members of a band who lit a flare that ignited a soundproofing ceiling foam, will stand trial for manslaughter while four others face lesser charges, including for false testimony.